 Hanns Holger Rutz (b.
 1977 in Germany) is a sound artist, composer, performer, researcher and software creator in electronic art.
 His work, mainly comprised of sound and intermedia installation, live improvisation and electroacoustic composition, has been internationally exhibited, performed and awarded.
 In his works, the development and research on software and algorithms plays an important role, and he is interested in the materiality of writing processes, and trajectories of aesthetic objects as they travel and transform across different works and different artists.

-Rutz lives and works as a freelance artist and researcher in Graz, Austria.
+Rutz lives and works in Graz, Austria.